- Home

 9 ways to boost your metabolism over 50

-1. Consider taking up strength training
+1. Consider strength training

 For example, this study of 15 people aged 61-77 found that strength training three times a week for six months increased resting metabolic rate (RMR) by 6.8%.
+This research also highlights a potential increase in resting metabolic rate by 7% after 10 weeks of strength training.

 2. Increase your daily activity levels